ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/native-apis.md

 ## The AppComponent

-Just in case you got stuck, here is the `AppComponent` code:
+Just in case you got stuck on the `AppComponent` refactoring, here is the `AppComponent` code:

 ```TypeScript
 import { Component } from '@angular/core';